-- We use a single caterer to cater meetings taking place at the office – (The Lazy Gourmet), which prioritizes sustainability initiatives in every aspect of its business, including compostable packaging.
+- We use a single caterer to cater meetings taking place at the office – (Lazy Gourmet), which prioritizes sustainability initiatives in every aspect of its business, including compostable packaging.
 We also use Railtown Catering as an alternative option, which also adheres to our sustainability criteria.

-- The rooftop beehive will be coming back this year for its third annual appearance.
+- The rooftop beehive returned in 2022 for its third annual appearance.
 The Beehive is installed by our Beekeeper, Bryn, who pops by the office on a bi-weekly basis to check up on the bees and see how they're faring.
 Each year the bees stay on our roof for a few months, afterwards they're taken away so the bees can be prepped for the winter months.

 - Installation of filtered drinking water systems has eliminated the need to purchase bottled water for in-office meetings.